code-423n4/2022-10-paladin-findings/data/RaymondFam-G.md

 https://github.com/code-423n4/2022-10-paladin/blob/main/contracts/WardenPledge.sol#L318

 ## Unchecked SafeMath Saves Gas
 "Checked" math, which is default in ^0.8.0 is not free.
 The compiler will add some overflow checks, somehow similar to those implemented by `SafeMath`.
 While it is reasonable to expect these checks to be less expensive than the current `SafeMath`, one should keep in mind that these checks will increase the cost of "basic math operation" that were not previously covered.
 This particularly concerns variable increments in for loops.
-When no arithmetic overflow/underflow is going to happen, `unchecked { ++i ;}` to use the previous wrapping behavior further saves gas.
+When no arithmetic overflow/underflow is going to happen, `unchecked { ... }` to use the previous wrapping behavior further saves gas.

 Here are some of the instances entailed: